Everyone has opinions about the employment process

 After completing your self-assessment, begin looking at the employers that typically hire your major and appeal to you.

-Step 4: Develop Effective Marketing Materials
+Step 4: Develop Effective Application Materials

 Step 5: Search for Specific Employment Opportunities and Apply